blues/app-accelerators/63-construction-equipment-anti-theft-tracker-with-immobilizer/README.md

 </Note>

 A [loss prevention](https://blues.com/loss-prevention/) reference design for construction equipment fleets.
-A Blues [Notecard for Skylo](https://shop.blues.com/products/notecard?utm_source=dev-blues&utm_medium=web&utm_campaign=store-link), [Notecarrier CX](https://shop.blues.com/products/notecarrier-cx?utm_source=dev-blues&utm_medium=web&utm_campaign=store-link), LiPo battery, and small solar panel turn any skid steer, light tower, portable compressor, or generator into a hardened asset with continuous location monitoring, geofence breach detection, after-hours motion alerts, and a remotely-staged ignition immobilizer proof of concept — all on a self-contained cellular-plus-satellite link that requires zero job-site WiFi or IT involvement.
+The system turns any skid steer, light tower, portable compressor, or generator into a hardened asset that reports its own location continuously, fires alerts on geofence breach and after-hours motion, and accepts a remotely-staged ignition immobilizer command — all on a self-contained cellular-plus-satellite link with a small solar-trickled battery for power, no job-site WiFi or IT coordination required.
+Specific Blues hardware, sensors, and the wiring path into the ignition circuit are in §3 and §4.

 ## 1. Project Overview